David Duckham – Class of 1957

 Elizabeth Preston – Class of 1991

-Elizabeth is an Officer of the House of Commons, based in the Department of the Clerk of the House.
-She is currently UK Delegation Secretary for the NATO and OSCE Parliamentary Assemblies.
+Elizabeth was an Officer of the House of Commons, based in the Department of the Clerk of the House.
+She was UK Delegation Secretary for the NATO and OSCE Parliamentary Assemblies.

 William Dugdale (1605 – 1686)